Tianjin China Travel Guide

 China does not typically levy specific exit fees or taxes for departing travelers at its airports or ports.
 International flight costs usually include applicable departure taxes.

-Ensure your passport and train ticket (or booking confirmation if using ID for entry) are easily accessible.
+Ensure your passport and train ticket (or booking confirmation if you use ID for entry) are easily accessible.

-Comfortable waiting lounges at both airport and major railway stations.
+Comfortable waiting lounges at each of the two airport and major train stations.

-Numerous dining options, retail shops.
-Airport offers duty-free for international departures.
+Numerous dining options, shops.
+The airport provides duty-complimentary for international departures.

 Currency exchange counters, ATMs, and widely available restrooms.